diekrz2/launcher-spellchecker/README.md

 # Contributing

+Help is always Welcome, as with all Open Source Projects the more people that help the better it gets!
+More translations would be especially welcome and much needed.

-Please submit patches to code or documentation as GitHub pull requests!
+Please submit patches to the code or documentation as GitHub pull requests!

 Contributions must be licensed under this project's copyright (see COPYING).

 # Support This Project

 *Coming soon*

+# License

+This software is released under the same License used in alot of the other Enlightenment projects.
+It is a custom license but fully Open Source.
+Please see the included [COPYING](https://github.com/rbtylee/launcher-spellchecker/blob/master/COPYING) file and for a less legalese explanation [COPYING-PLAIN](https://github.com/rbtylee/launcher-spellchecker/blob/master/COPYING-PLAIN).

+Simply put, this software is free to use, modify and redistribute as you see fit.
+I do ask that you keep the copyright notice the same in any modifications.

+The Documentaion is released under the [Creative Commons Attribution-ShareAlike 3.0 United States License](https://creativecommons.org/licenses/by-sa/3.0/us/).

 # Credits